-Travel the awe-inspiring Black Spur for scenic attractions ranging from snowgum woodlands to rainforest and everything in between in the Yarra Ranges.
+Travel the awe-inspiring Black Spur to discover scenic attractions ranging from snowgum woodlands to rainforest in the Yarra Ranges.

-Head to Steavenson Falls, one of Victoria's highest waterfalls, which drop a thunderous 82 metres.
-Pay a visit to Victoria's biggest tree, an 84-metre-tall mountain ash near Cambarville Picnic Area on the Cumberland Walk between Marysville and Warburton.
+Walk the Tree Fern Gully trail or drive to Steavenson Falls, one of Victoria's highest cascades with a thunderous 82-metre drop.
+Stop by Victoria's biggest tree, a 400-year-old 85-metre-tall mountain ash near Cambarville Picnic Area on the Cumberland Walk between Marysville and Warburton.

 Explore the upper Yarra River and forests of towering mountain ash around Warburton.
-Stroll through myrtle beech rainforest to the 300-year-old Ada Tree, one of the world's largest known flowering trees.
+Visit the Californian Redwood Forest and watch the light strobe beautifully through the picturesque linear planting.

-Drive up to the summit of Mount Donna Buang for winter snowplay or year-round views from the canopies of giant eucalyptus trees along the skywalk at Mount Donna Buang Rainforest Gallery.
+Drive to the summit of Mount Donna Buang to gaze out from the canopies of giant eucalyptus trees on the skywalk at Mount Donna Buang Rainforest Gallery.

-Walk or ski to Lake Mountain's scenic lookouts for views of the Victorian Alps, Melbourne's cityscape, and the surrounding foothills of the Great Dividing Range.
+Walk to Lake Mountain's scenic lookouts for vistas of the Victorian Alps, Melbourne's cityscape, and the surrounding foothills of the Great Dividing Range.